vmware-tanzu/velero/site/content/docs/main/locations.md

     --storage-location s3-alt-region
 ```

-#### For volume providers that support it (e.g. Portworx), have some snapshots be stored locally on the cluster and have others be stored in the cloud
+#### For volume providers that support it (like Portworx), have some snapshots be stored locally on the cluster and have others be stored in the cloud

 During server configuration: